fhendric/Gibbosus/DMRT/README.md

 ### 2. Mapping of dmrt transcripts

 Protein sequences of the isoseq transcripts were mapped to the genome with miniprot.
-Mapping were performed to both the entire genome and the G-locus (scaffold_39) only to identify the paralogous regions of the dmrt isoforms on the G-locus:
+Mapping were performed to both the entire genome - a reduced version of the genome was made that only includes the dmrt containg scaffolds i.e. scaffold_11 and scaffold_39 - and the G-locus (scaffold_39) only to identify the paralogous regions of the dmrt isoforms on the G-locus:

 ```bash
 miniprot --gff ../genome/Ogib_2.0.reduced.fasta ../transcripts_isoseq/dmrt_isoseq_coding.aa > dmrt_isoseq_coding.gff